skate6743/Skate3BlazeServer/README.md

 4. Open your RPCS3, click on the "RPCN" icon (right next to pads settings), and go to Account->Create Account if you don't have one already.
 You will need to fully go through the account creation process with verifying your email, etc.
 5. Now you can boot Skate 3 and connect to EA Nation!
 ### Manual setup (Recommended for Linux):
+Before proceeding with these instructions, you must download the [No SyncCheck EBOOT File](https://www.mediafire.com/file/jl35j90hokucchd/EBOOT.BIN/file) and put it to RPCS3/dev_hdd0/game/BLUS30464 (or BLES00760 on EU version)/USRDIR
 1. Open RPCS3, and at the top bar click on Help->Check for Updates, and proceed with updating to latest version.
 2. On RPCS3 right click on Skate 3, and click on "Change Custom Configuration" (If you have not made one yet, click on "Create Custom Configuration")
 3. Head over to the CPU tab on the custom config, and set "XFloat Accuracy" to "Approximate", and make sure "Enable SPU loop detection" is unticked.